ev3dev-lang-java/ev3dev-lang-java/README.md

 Exist many examples used to test the project.
 In the future we will automate a good % of the tests using [JUnit testing](http://junit.org/junit4/) and [Mocks](http://site.mockito.org/).
 But at the moment, many features are tested manually.

+Take a look the following examples to discover some features included with this Java project.

 **EV3Dev-lang-Java:**

 - ev3dev.misc